Salvador Metro, Bahia, Brazil

 The Salvador metro is being built with the aim of improving the urban mobility for the FIFA World Cup in 2014.
 It also aims to improve the quality of public urban transportation in the Salvador area by connecting to low-income neighbourhoods.

 The estimated total cost of the project is $1.73bn, which is financed under a public-private partnership by the World Bank, and Federal and Bahia state government.
-It will be completed through a build, operate and transfer (BOT) scheme.
+It is being completed through a build, operate and transfer (BOT) scheme.

 The length of the Salvador metro will be 36.4km and it will include 19 metro stations.
 Line one of the metro connects Lapa city to Rótula do Abacaxi, via the Fonte Nova Stadium, which is being built for the World Cup.
 It also includes a junction between the main avenues of Salvador with the busiest highway BR-324.